Carl Martin Surf Tremolo Pedal Review

-The footswitch is easy to use without knocking any settings and LED is very bright.
+The footswitch is easy to use without knocking any settings and the LED is very bright.

 Tones and Sounds: 7/10

-My favourite thing to do with tremolo pedals is to start with all controls at 12.
-This setting produces a middle of the road kind of tone which usable for most situations.
+My favorite thing to do with tremolo pedals is start with all controls at 12.
+This setting produces a middle-of-the-road kind of tone, which is useable for most situations.
 I’d then tweak the rate control to match the song’s vibe.